 The federal Competition Act is Canada’s principal, but by no means only, legislation governing misleading advertising.
 In addition to this federal legislation, a number of other federal and provincial laws can apply to advertising and marketing practices in Canada.
-These include provincial consumer protection laws, sector-specific legislation and federal packaging and labeling statutes.
+These include provincial consumer protection laws, sector-specific legislation, anti-spam legislation (CASL) and federal packaging and labeling statutes.

 The Competition Act contains both civil and criminal misleading representations provisions that apply to false or misleading claims made to promote the supply or use of products (including services) or business interests.